 Imagine you are at a friend's house and you wish to get to another friend's house.
 So, your desired state is being at Friend B’s house.
 You have now identified your Objective.

 You exit Friend A’s house.
 But without a map, a GPS, or at least a compass, you will have no idea where to go.
 You won’t even know if you’re walking in the right direction.
-The map, GPS and compass are your Key Results
+The map, GPS and compass are your Key Results.

 Your Key Results will help you reach the correct destination.
 But they will also help you realize if you’re not on the right track.
 For example, if you miss a turn on your map, or get blocked by a mountain while using a compass, you know you might have to take a longer route to get to your friend’s house.

-tasks and initiatives - in this case, walking, or reaching Friend B’s house in the expected time, or maybe taking the initiative to call and inform Friend B that you’re running late.
+This will affect your tasks and initiatives - in this case, walking, or reaching Friend B’s house in the expected time, or maybe taking the initiative to call and inform Friend B that you’re running late.

 There is a simple formula for writing OKRs.
 If you’re feeling confident, grab these formulas and begin crafting or keep reading to find some templates to get you started.